 Contactless check-in/check-out: Parents must maintain 6-feet social distancing requirements during check-in and check-out times and avoid congregating in groups before, during and after camp.
 Parents will verbally acknowledge the child's name for attendance purposes.
-During this time, parents will not be permitted to stay and observe camps, except in special circumstances and if proper PPE is used.
+During this time, parents will not be permitted to stay and observe camps, unless approved by the Director and if proper PPE is used.

 Personal sanitation: Staff and campers must frequently wash hands for at least 20 seconds with soap and water.
 When soap and water are unavailable, staff and campers will be required to use a hand sanitizer that contains at least 60% alcohol.
 SCC will provide hand sanitizer as an extra precaution, but parents should provide campers with their own sanitizer which must not be shared with other participants.

-Equipment sanitation: Campers’ personal equipment and belongings may not be shared and should be properly sanitized after every training session.
-Campers’ backpacks and other belongings shall be spaced at least 2 feet apart during camp.
+Equipment sanitation: Campers’ personal equipment and belongings should be properly sanitized after every training session.
 We will minimize the use of shared equipment where possible—and all equipment will be sanitized frequently during camp.

 The following procedures apply specifically to overnight SCC camps and clinics and must be adhered to by all staff, campers, and camper families.

-Overnight accommodations will be operating with limited capacity, based on state and local guidelines and facility policies.
+Overnight accommodations may be operating with limited capacity, based on state and local guidelines and facility policies.